 But, after thinking about it long enough, I just thought it was best to be simple.
 And settled with coffee walnut cake. 😮

-After you’ve made and sampled this tasty moist coffee walnut cake, why not try my orange and apricot tray bake?
+After you’ve made and sampled this tasty moist coffee cake recipe, why not try my orange and apricot tray bake?
 It’s low in fat and calories too!

 For This Coffee Walnut Cake You May Need……

 The following links and any links in the recipe card below are affiliate links – which means that if you click on it and then buy that product I’ll get a small commission (at no extra cost to you of course).

 If you do click through then thanks for being a part of Neil’s Healthy Meals! 🙂

 This is the 8-inch square non-stick cake tin that I use in the making of this cake and in many of my other traybake recipes too.